Abdominal and/or Rectal Surgery

 The left side of the stomach is removed

-The top part of the stomach and some of the oesophagusis removed
+The top part of the stomach and some of the esophagus is removed

-During this operation, the oesophagus is connected to the small intestine or to the remaining part of the stomach, so that the digestive system still works.
+During this operation, the esophagus is connected to the small intestine or to the remaining part of the stomach, so that the digestive system still works.

 An abdominoperineal resection is the removal of the anus, rectum, and sigmoid colon.
 The procedure is conducted in order to treat cancer in the rectum and the anus, as well as in the sphincter muscles.
 After the rectum and anus are taken out, a new opening for waste to pass through is created.

-A haemorroidectomy refers to the removal of hemorrhoids with the use of a scalpel, cautery pencil or laser.
+A haemorrhoidectomy refers to the removal of hemorrhoids with the use of a scalpel, cautery pencil, or laser.
 The procedure is usually conducted when a patient has very big internal or external hemorrhoids that are causing considerable discomfort.

 It can take up to three weeks to fully recover from this type of procedure, and it is normal to feel some pain after the operation.